atetc/Problem-Sets-in-Java-and-Kotlin/README.md

                                         In the second example, doubling the number is unnecessary, so we need to push the blue button nine times.

 [SET 2.2] (src/java/atetc/set2/Q2.java) You've got an array of ints (array is NOT sorted).
 Find two elements without a pair.

-[SET 2.3] (src/java/atetc/set2/Q3.java) You've got an array of ints (array is NOT sorted).
-Find two elements without a pair.

 ###Testing